akka/akka/akka-docs/rst/java/http/routing-dsl/marshalling.rst

 Marshalling
 -----------

-On the server-side marshalling is used to convert a application-domain object to a response (entity).
+On the server-side marshalling is used to convert an application-domain object to a response (entity).
 Requests can contain an ``Accept`` header that lists acceptable content types for the client.
 A marshaller contains the logic to negotiate the result content types based on the ``Accept`` and the ``AcceptCharset`` headers.